Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

-Social media isn’t a new phenomenon by any stretch of the imagination, but when it first launched, it created a whole new way to reach potential customers.
+Social media isn’t a new business phenomenon by any stretch of the imagination, but when it first launched, it created a whole new way to reach potential customers.

-What is a community manager
+What is a community manager?

-The main focus for a community manager is creating and fostering a community around an agency and its clients, whether that’s on social media platforms, via email, on the blog, or other marketing and comms channels.
-They are expected to be well-versed in all manner of marketing materials and fluent in social channels.
+The main focus for a social media community manager is creating and fostering a community around a brand, whether that’s on social media platforms, via email, on the blog, or other marketing and comms channels.

 Being a community manager is not an easy task.
 And while knowing good practices is valuable, learning about bad social media customer service practices is priceless.